thvdveld/canvasapi/README.md

 # canvasapi

 This is the (unofficial) Rust version of the library for accessing the Canvas LMS API.
-The official documentation of the API can be found [here](https://canvas.instructure.com/doc/api/).
+The documentation of the official API can be found [here](https://canvas.instructure.com/doc/api/).

+This client that is used for making the calls is [reqwest]().
+The API calls are by default asynchronous.
+The [Tokio]() runtime is used for the tests.

+## Feature flags

+- `blocking`: enables blocking requests.
+- `devel`: enables functions that are still in development.

 ## Quickstart